Skip to content Skip to sidebar Skip to footer

 Step 4: Cooling and Storing the Tallow

 Let the strained tallow cool to room temperature.
-The consistency will now harden, smooth and creamy, given that it is cooling.
+The consistency will now be hard, smooth, and creamy, given that it is cooling.

 You can move your tallow to your preferred storage containers when it has cooled.
 You may place it in the fridge for about 3 months or in the freezer for longer-term preservation.